 Yes, a whole lobster is delicious but so expensive and so much messy work.
 Now I can afford to go a little more often since the coconut shrimp doesn’t cost as much and I love how quick I can eat them and it is a fairly low carb meal too.
 Plus, I’m a sucker for anything crunchy.
 I LOVE crunchy food and I love sauces and dips and putting them together is a perfect combination.

 This version of Paleo Coconut Shrimp is awesome because it is so simple and healthy.
 I found several Red Lobster copycat recipes for this and they all had a TON of sugar and alcohol added in.
-Things like powdered sugar, pina colada mix, rum, etc. This only has a little bit of honey in the sauce to sweeten.
+Things like powdered sugar, pina colada mix, rum, etc. This Paleo coconut shrimp only has a little bit of honey in the sauce to sweeten.
 It comes together very quickly and has both coconut flour and shredded coconut for lots of good coconut flavor.

 I would recommend using smaller shredded coconut rather than the large ribbon style shreds.
-I used Bob’s Red Mill shredded coconut and the smaller size makes it stick to the shrimp better as well as cook more evenly.
+I used Bob’s Red Mill shredded coconut and the smaller size makes it stick to the shrimp better as well as cook it more evenly.

 There is no need to go to a fancy restaurant for good shrimp, we have you covered.
 Enjoy this recipe in the comfort of your home without compromising the flavor.